Image Alt

 Nomad Stays has a range of travel services including affordable accommodation around the world and Advanced Visa Tracking tools that support digital nomads in their global lifestyles.

 Mark is the Founder of Nomad Stays.
 He is an Australian entrepreneur and traveller who has explored over 100 countries.
 A keen adventure motorcyclist he rode the Silk Road for his 50th birthday, has backpacked throughout Africa a number of times and visited many Pacific Islands.Trained as a Chartered Accountant and having worked in the tech industry for giants including Apple and Microsoft, he has a unique insight into the impacts of technology and business.
-His first travel company, MudMaps, enjoyed numerous industry awards and taking thousands of clients from around the world into the Australian outback.Mark has lived as a digital nomad for over 8 years and is currently in Europe.
+His first travel company, MudMaps, enjoyed numerous industry awards and taking thousands of clients from around the world into the Australian outback.Mark has lived as a digital nomad for over 9 years and is currently mainly in Europe.

 Comments